lizhanmit/learning-notes/spring-note/spring-note.md

 ```
 **In real projects, there should be three properties files.**

-- application-dev.properties: configure properties for development environment.
+- application-dev.properties: Configures properties for development environment.
-- application-prod.properties: configure properties for production environment.
+- application-prod.properties: Configures properties for production environment.
-- application.properties: determine which properties file will be used.
-And common configure properties for both dev and prod environment.
+- application.properties: Determines which properties file will be used.
+And common configuration properties for both dev and prod environment can be specified here.
   - For development environment: `spring.profiles.active=dev`.
   - For production environment: `spring.profiles.active=prod`.
+  - If there are repetitive properties in "application-<environment_type>.properties" file and "application.properties" file, the latter one will be overridden.

 When you run the project in terminal, you can specify which one you will use. `java -jar <project_name>.jar --spring.profiles.active=prod`.